travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 $ sudo apt-get install certbot
 ```

-certbot offers multiple ways to obtain a certificate.
+`certbot` offers multiple ways to obtain a certificate.
 We'll pick the `temporary webserver` option since it doesn't require any additional configuration.
 The only prerequisite though is that the Travis CI Enterprise container has to be stopped so that webserver can bind to port 443 properly.

-To start, please stop Travis CI Enterprise:
+***To start***, please stop Travis CI Enterprise:

 ```
 $ replicatedctl app stop
 ```

-Now, run the following to start the interactive process to obtain the SSL certificate:
+***Now***, run the following to start the interactive process to obtain the SSL certificate:

 ```
 $ sudo certbot certonly
 ```

-It'll first ask you to pick the authentication method:
+It'll first ask you ***to pick the authentication method:***

 ```
 How would you like to authenticate with the ACME CA?